SEEKING TO PROVIDE PATIENTS WITH ANOTHER CHANCE.

 Urea Cycle Disorders

-Using our gene editing technology, we are currently pursuing long-lasting treatments for two urea cycle disorders: ornithine transcarbamylase (OTC) deficiency and citrullinemia type 1 (argininosuccinate synthase or ASS deficiency).
+Using our genome editing approach, we are pursuing long-lasting treatments for two UCDs: ornithine transcarbamylase (OTC) deficiency, the most common UCD and often the most severe form in male infants, and citrullinemia type 1 (argininosuccinate synthase or ASS deficiency).

 Additional Disorders